AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 #### Dispatcher

-[Dispatcher](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/content-delivery/disp-overview.html) is Adobe Experience Manager’s caching and/or load-balancing tool that can be used in conjunction with an enterprise-class web server.
+[Dispatcher](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/content-delivery/disp-overview.html) is Adobe Experience Manager’s caching and/or load-balancing tool that can be used with an enterprise-class web server.

 ### Adobe Services